 2. Capitalize on technology.

 The right technology can be an entrepreneur’s best friend.
 Not only does it streamline many business operations, but it levels the playing field and allows small businesses to compete with much larger ones.
-There are numerous options you can implement and customize to meet the specific needs of your business.
-Here are a few possibilities.
+There are numerous project cost management options you can implement and customize to meet the specific needs of your business.

 - Enterprise Resource Planning (ERP) Systems – Using this type of technology helps you create a solid infrastructure while maintaining steady operations.
 This often covers the financial/accounting side of business, sales, inventory control, and customer service.
 There are even vendors like Exact Globe and NetSuite that are specifically designed for small businesses.

 - Cloud Apps – Cloud computing has become an increasingly popular option for businesses because of its safety, security, scalability, and convenience.
 While the term cloud computing can encompass numerous processes, cloud apps like Google Drive, Evernote and Dropbox are simple solutions for small businesses.
 They allow you to create and store documents, spreadsheets, slideshows, images, and other items with ease.
 Rather than backing them up on traditional hardware devices like disks and USB sticks, everything is securely saved in the cloud, where it can be accessed on a variety of devices from anywhere in the world with Internet access.

 Keeping employees on track throughout daily operations is another way to keep down costs.
 Without efficient time management, team members can easily become sidetracked, and you wind up paying for manpower that isn’t getting results.
 That’s why it’s important to assign each employee appropriate tasks that match their ability.
 Having a good project manager to carefully monitor the progress of each project should help you get the maximum productivity from each team member.
 You may even want to use time tracking or a top-rated time management software to make it easier.

 4. Outsource projects globally.